 - practical classroom-based examples that you can use at interview such as small group leading and lesson planning.

+Before you start your school experience, you might be asked to complete a current Disclosure and Barring Service (DBS) check.
 Look for experience in a range of settings to gain a much broader perspective on education.
 For example, if you went to a village school find out what it's like to work at an inner city school.

 How to get teaching experience